Lake Lure vacation rentals

 When is the best time to stay in a vacation rental in Lake Lure?

 Lake Lure is located in the Isothermal Belt, famous for its remarkably mild weather despite its location surrounded by mountains.
-Depending on the season, air may be warmer or cooler on the mountains than the base of the 2,200-foot valley.
+Depending on the season when you book one of the area’s vacation rentals, air may be warmer or cooler on the mountains than the base of the 2,200-foot valley.
 Summer temperatures peak in the upper 80s Fahrenheit with very little humidity, dropping to the low 60s in the evenings.
 Winter is cooler: Temperatures average around 50 degrees, dropping to just below freezing once the sun goes down.
 In spring and summer the mountains act as a kind of insulation, stretching the valley’s warmer periods, making for pleasant seasons year-round.

 What are the top things to do in Lake Lure?

 Bordering Lake Lure is this 8,000-acre state park with hiking trails to accommodate all levels.
 The park is named for the famous granite monolith towering 315 feet in the air — a must-see for any visitor.
 It’s accessible by elevator, and on clear days, it provides views of the park and surrounding area for miles around.